digitaltrails/vdu_controls/README.md

 The steps to obtaining the necessary rw permissions on ``/dev/i2c-[0-9]`` varies from one Linux distribution to another.
 It may be necessary to follow all the steps described at www.ddcutil.com.

-For the impatient the following steps can be followed to perform an insecure quick test (they grant anyone on the target machine access to the i2c devices):
+For the impatient the following steps can be followed to perform an unsecure quick test (they grant anyone on the target machine access to the i2c devices):

 1. Load i2c-dev: ``sudo modprobe i2c-dev``